LogicMachineEMBS/Zigbee-Modbus-Relay/README.md

 with a unique approach to simultaneous ZigBee and Modbus protocol support, providing control from multiple networks and status conversion between protocols.

+## Device usage

+Short press on reset button resets device.
+Long press on reset button till the led starts flashing perfoms the full Zigbee network reset.
+Modbus id, baudrate and parity are set in Zigbee parameter settings, so it needed to connect to zigbee network, then change the parameters of Modbus.

+## Project built

 Project is built using: <br>
 **esp-idf-v5.3.2** (for Linux) <br>